ivlopez03/ivcommit-cli/README.md

 # CLI with  Node.js
 This program will help you to make commits usigng good semantic, helpsyputo organize yours commit

-#There is an error, you must have a git repository in your project to be able to run the program.
+#You must have a git repository in your project to be able to run the program.

 1. install node modules
 2. command : npx ivcommit-cli@latest